AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 }
 ```

 The above function runs multiple queries, collects the results (up to `len(pkValues) * 20` items, combined), reverse date sorts them and returns the top N items.
-It makes multiple calls to `performQuery` which actually runs the query.
-This function is also used directly for simpler access patterns.
+It makes multiple calls to `performQuery` which actually runs the query. `performQuery` is also used directly for simpler access patterns that can be answered in a single query.

 ```go
 func performQuery(pk string, pkValue string, indexName string) ([]CommentDynamoItem, error) {